Do you want to transform your life?

-In life, we often think when something isn’t working, we should be trying harder.
-But it could be the case that we should be doing things differently.
+In life, when something isn’t working we think we should be trying harder, when really we should be doing things differently!

 It is understandable why we tell ourselves we need to work harder.
 We are led to believe the only way to succeed at anything is through graft.
 And yes, hard work pays off, but only when we are doing what is right for us.